julian-zucker/katacoda-scenarios/functional-python-implement-immutable-data-structures/step1.md

+Before we dive into things, run `ipython3` so that we can use Python.

 What's the difference between arrays and tuples?
 Well, I'm sure you've used arrays like this before:

 ```
 arr = [1, 2, 3]